Revisiting Softmax Masking: Stop Gradient for Enhancing Stability in Replay-based Continual Learning: Introduction

 \section{Introduction}

-In continual learning, catastrophic forgetting is a challenging problem of preserving previously trained information in a model when to learn from new task data~\citep{catastrophic_forgetting_origin}.
-Many recent works focus on utilizing explicit memory stably transferring the information~\citep{cil_replay_a-gem, cil_replay_bic, cil_replay_derpp, cil_replay_dual, cil_replay_er, cil_replay_ER-ACE, cil_replay_gdumb, cil_replay_gem, cil_replay_icarl, cil_replay_lucir, cil_replay_rpc, cil_replay_select, cil_replay_stream, cil_replay_xder} to utilize its accurate recall of previous task information without the loss of accuracy of current tasks, also known as stability~\citep{catastrophic_forgetting_remem}.
-For example, a well-performing work~\citep{cil_replay_derpp} stores real samples with its confidence output from the model at each update iterations with balancing their size across tasks.
-However, such a methodology does not directly modify training dynamics of a neural network, inheriting the fundamental forgetting at least partially despite the support from memory.
+In continual learning, catastrophic forgetting is a challenging problem.
+It refers to the difficulty of preserving previously trained information in a model when learning from future task data~\cite{catastrophic_forgetting_origin}.
+Recent works have focused on utilizing episodic memory to stably transfer information, allowing for accurate recall of previous task information without sacrificing adaptation on current tasks~\cite{cil_replay_a-gem,cil_replay_bic,cil_replay_derpp,cil_replay_dual,cil_replay_er,cil_replay_ER-ACE,cil_replay_gdumb,cil_replay_gem,cil_replay_icarl,cil_replay_lucir,cil_replay_rpc,cil_replay_select,cil_replay_stream,cil_replay_xder}.
+This feature is also known as stability~\cite{catastrophic_forgetting_remem}.
+For instance, a well-performing model~\cite{cil_replay_derpp} stores real samples along with their confidence outputs at each update iteration, while balancing their size across tasks.
+However, this methodology does not directly modify the training dynamics of a neural network.
+In particular, the gradient from cross-entropy loss with softmax is one of the main factors that can cause catastrophic forgetting, but it has not yet been extensively studied.

-A phenomenon of the fundamental forgetting is confidence collapse of softmax function.
-In many reported works~\citep{softmax_overconfidence_logitnorm,softmax_overconfidence_text_clf,softmax_overconfidence_medical,softmax_overconfidence_recommend,softmax_ddu}, the softmax function of neural networks in a classifier has no sufficient dynamics to handle confidence distribution for outliers, referred to as epistemic uncertainty~\citep{uncertainty_bayes}.
-The continual learning methods using softmax function for classifiers also inherit the uncertainty of confidence on previously trained features regarded as outliers to new task samples.
-This uncontrolled confidence changes implies unpredictable collapse that weakens stability in the continual learning process.

-To address the limit, we revisit well-known masking approach of softmax function.
-While the masking is widely used technique in literature, its implication for confidence preservation has been under-investigated.
-To this end, we propose to use \textit{masked softmax} of effectively utilizing stability enhancement.
-This methodology uses negative infinite norm to mask probability for only current task classes.
-A difficult issue of the masking is the lack of inter-task confidence learning, caused by the extreme reduction of interference by current task learning.
-If memory size is sufficient, we can rely on the replay.
-For the other case of using zero or very small size of memory, we propose \textit{Class-wise Fast Gradient Method} (CFGM) to approximate previous samples and reduce their confidence change in the current training via targeted adversarial example generation~\citep{yuan2019adversarial}.

-In class and task incremental continual learning on Split MNIST, CIFAR-10, and CIFAR-100, we emprically analyze their confidence change, plasticity (accuracy overall tasks), and stability (accuracy of previous tasks at each training step) on replay-based methods varying memory size from zero to common settings.